 Once the designers have been chosen, they face various tasks in which their skills are tested.
 The tasks are most often bizarre and rarely reflect the reality of the design industry.
 For one, there is never any serious research involved as designers are usually given a task and allowed 30 minutes to sketch.
 Where their design ideas come from, I really don’t know.
 They are definitely not informed by material, conceptual and construction research.
 Very rarely, the designers are given a real starting point where market level or customer is defined.
 But I get it, this just wouldn’t make interesting TV.
 So far this season, the task have been as follows:

-Episode 1 was the ‘unconventional material challenge’1 where designers were given parachute material, which is from the saner end of the ‘unconventional material’ spectrum as it acts like a fabric.
+Episode 1 was the ‘unconventional material challenge’[ref] This is where designers are given all sorts of crap from food to gaffa tape to flowers to make outfits[/ref] where designers were given parachute material, which is from the saner end of the ‘unconventional material’ spectrum as it acts like a fabric.
 The designers had to design and produce an outfit using their parachute.
 No starting point for design, no definition for market level, just make something.
 The results were, interesting.

 Episode 2’s challenge was the most normal out of all the challenges so far.
 In this episode, the designers were given jewellery as their starting point and the task was to create a dress to accompany the jewellery.
 Of course, it was evening gown and cocktail dress galore but at least the designers got to use real fabrics.